Eligibility

 NO – You are not eligible.
 The applicant must be a religious congregation or closely affiliated nonprofit organization.

-Does your property have architectural, cultural, or historic value that is of regional or national significance?
+Does your property have architectural, cultural, or historic significance?

-NO – If you cannot demonstrate that your building has architectural, cultural, or historic value that is of regional or national significance, you are most likely not eligible.
+NO – If you cannot demonstrate that your building has architectural, cultural, or historic significance, you are most likely not eligible.

 NO – If you cannot demonstrate that your congregation is community-minded, you are most likely not eligible.